bolanderc/Bolander-Linear-Algebra-Library/Software_Manual/SWMToC.md

 - [forwardsub](./forwardsub.md) : Computes the solution of a square, linear system of equations where the coefficient matrix is a lower-triangular matrix using the forward substitution algorithm.
 - [lss_diag](./lss_diag.md) : Computes the solution of a square, linear system of equations where the coefficient matrix is a diagonal matrix.
 - [lu_factor](./lu_factor.md) : Uses LU decomposition on a square coefficient matrix to decompose the matrix into its L and U components.
+- [lu_solve](./lu_solve.md) : Solves a square linear system of equations using LU decomposition, forward substitution, and backward substitution.